NickOsipov/NickOsipov/README.md

 I'm a MLOps Engineer living in Batumi, Georgia.

 - 🧲 I’m interested in doing Data Science workflow easier.
-- 🚬 I’m currently learning Kubernetes, AWS and LLMOps.
+- 🚬 I’m currently learning K8s, AWS and LLMOps.
 - 👀 I’m looking to collaborate on LLM start-up or open-source project.
 - 💬 How to reach me: [Telegram](https://t.me/NickOsipov), [LinkedIn](https://www.linkedin.com/in/nickosipov/)